Author: Ron Graham

 Just as you need an external device to measure and check the picture above, so you need an external wisdom to know the truth about your life and destiny.

-Read the question, decide the answer you think is most correct, then press the button.
-The best correct answer will appear beside the button.
+Read the question, decide the answer you think is most correct, then press the answer button.
+The best correct answer will appear.

 “And the city had no need of the sun or of the moon to shine upon it, for it is lit with the glory of God, and its lamp is the lamb.”